akauppi/GroundLevel-firebase-es/packages/app/DEVS.md

 ...
 ```

-If you run into such problems, remove the existing Vue installation eg. by:
+If you run into such problems, remove the existing installation eg. by:

 ```
 $ rm -rf node_modules/@vue node_modules/vue
 ```

 Try again.

+## Using `npm link`

+If you co-create packages and use `npm link`, you need to relink after each `npm install`.